Das-M-e-e/tschiraplus/README.md

 # tschiraplus

-To build the app, run Project.cs in the UI Project.
+To build the app, run Program.cs in the UI Project.